 BNPP's ability to engage in financing, investment and derivative transactions could be adversely affected by the soundness of other financial institutions or market participants.
 Financial institutions are interrelated as a result of trading, clearing, counterparty, funding or other relationships.
 As a result, defaults of one or more states or financial institutions, or even rumours or questions about, one or more financial institutions, or the financial services industry generally, may lead to market wide liquidity problems and could lead to further losses or defaults.
 BNPP has exposure to many counterparties in the financial industry, directly and indirectly, including clearing houses, brokers and dealers, commercial banks, investment banks, mutual and alternative investment funds, and other institutional clients with which it regularly executes transactions.
 BNPP may also be exposed to risks related to the increasing involvement in the financial sector of players and the introduction of new types of transactions subject to little or no regulation (e.g., unregulated funds, trading venues or crowdfunding platforms).
 Credit and counterparty risks could be exacerbated if the collateral held by BNPP cannot be realized or is liquidated at prices not sufficient to recover the full amount of the loan or derivative exposure due to BNPP or in case of a failure of a significant financial market participant such as a central counterparty.
-It is worth noting in this respect that regulatory changes requiring mandatory clearing of standardized OTC derivatives through central counterparties have resulted in an increase of the exposure of financial market participants to such central counterparties.

-For reference, counterparty risk exposure related to financial institutions was $\underbrace{2025}$ billion at 31 December $\underbrace{20192020}$, or 12% of BNPP's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was $\underbrace{4042}$ billion, or $\underbrace{2419}$ % of BNPP's total counterparty risk exposure.
+For reference, counterparty risk exposure related to financial institutions was €25 billion at 31 December 2020, or 12% of BNPP's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was €42 billion, or 19% of BNPP's total counterparty risk exposure.

 In addition, fraud or misconduct by financial market participants can have a material adverse effect on financial institutions due in particular to the interrelated nature of the financial markets.
 An example is the fraud perpetrated by Bernard Madoff that came to light in 2008, as a result of which numerous financial institutions globally, including BNPP, announced losses or exposure to losses in substantial amounts.
-BNPP remains the subject of various claims in connection with the Madoff matter; see Note 87.b "Contingent liabilities: legal proceedings and arbitration" to the BNPP 2019 Universal Registration Document (in English)consolidated financial statements for the period ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English).
+BNPP remains the subject of various claims in connection with the Madoff matter; see Note 7.b "Contingent liabilities: legal proceedings and arbitration" to the consolidated financial statements for the period ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English).